Alice Austen: Museum and legacy

-The Alice Austen School, PS 60, located in the Bulls Head neighborhood of Staten Island, is named in her honor, as well as a Staten Island Ferry boat.
+In 1976, Austen's story was told in an episode of The 51st State, directed by Stuart Hersh, which inspired PS 60, in the Bulls Head neighborhood of Staten Island, to be named in her honor.
+A Staten Island Ferry boat is also named after her.
 Playwright Robin Rice's drama Alice in Black and White traces Austen's life from 1876 to 1951.
 The play also follows Oliver Jensen's search for and discovery of Austen and her glass plate negatives.
 The play first premiered at the Kentucky Center in 2013, and then at 59E59 Theaters in New York City in 2016, the 150th anniversary of Austen's birth.
 The play also received the StageWrite Women's Theatre Initiative Award at the Great Plains Theatre Conference in Omaha, Nebraska.

-Her life and work inspired the 2022 young adult fiction book Alice Austen Lived Here by Alex Gino, in which two non-binary middle schoolers do a US History report about Austen.
+Her life and work has inspired two young adult fiction books.
+In 2022, Alex Gino published Alice Austen Lived Here, in which two non-binary middle schoolers do a US History report about Austen, and in 2025, Nora Neus published the graphic novel, Renegade Girls, fictionalizing a romance between Austen and her contemporary stunt girl reporter, Nell Cusack.
 In 2022, a podcast created by scholar Pamela Bannos in collaboration with the Alice Austen House Museum, titled My Dear Alice, was released, featuring excerpts from Austen's correspondence with various friends and family.
+There have been two biographies written about Austen: Alice's World: The Life and Photography of an American Original, by Ann Novotny in 1976, and Too Good to Get Married: The Life and Photographs of Miss Alice Austen, published in 2025 by Bonnie Yochelson.